British High Commissioner to Singapore

 Information on legal documents required for couples marrying or entering into civil partnerships abroad.

 Living in Singapore

-We also produce a guide for British nationals who live in Singapore who need information about services that are not provided by the High Commission, but you may find it useful in specific circumstances.
+We also produce a guide for British nationals who live in Singapore who need information about services that are not provided by the High Commission.
+You may find it useful in specific circumstances.

 Please Note: Staff in Commonwealth countries do not have notarial powers and cannot certify any documents (including passports and UK educational certificates), administer affidavits, witness signatures or declarations.
 Only a document originating in Singapore and endorsed by the Singapore Ministry of Foreign Affairs can be legalised at the consular section.
 To legalise documents originating in the UK, click here.
 This service is not available at the British High Commission in Singapore.

 Book an appointment for legalising a document with the Consular section.

 List of lawyers